Biella: Modern times

 In 1992, the new province of Biella was formed, separating the territory from the north-western sector of the province of Vercelli.

 Wool industry

 In 1245 the statutes of Biella were already referring to the wool workers' and weavers' guilds: hardly surprising given the region's high mountain pastures and copious water supply needed for washing fleece and powering mills.
 In the 17th and 18th centuries, as elsewhere in Italy, silk was an important industry, and a silk factory was built in the town in 1695.
 In 1835, however, the town's textile history came round full circle when the same building was put to use as a wool factory with the introduction of mechanical looms, putting Biella at the forefront of modern improvements in the industry.
 Around 1999/2000, a progressively worse economic crisis in the wool sector forced many local wool mills to close since they could not compete with the prices of imported fabrics and clothing.

+Climate

+According to the Köppen climate classification, Biella features a humid subtropical climate (Cfa).